IdaStephen/CS677-Project2/README.md

 The goal of SHAP is to explain the prediction of an instance by computing the contribution of each feature to the prediction.
 The feature values of a data instance act as players in a coalition.
 Shapley values tell us how to fairly distribute the "payout" (= the prediction) among the features.
 A player can be an individual feature value, e.g. for tabular data.
 A player can also be a group of feature values.
 For example to explain an image, pixels can be grouped to super pixels and the prediction distributed among them.  <br/>

 ## Benefits of SHAP: ##

-The first one is global interpretability — the collective SHAP values can show how much each predictor contributes, either positively or negatively, to the target variable.
-This is like the variable importance plot but it is able to show the positive or negative relationship for each variable with the target (see the SHAP value plot below).
+1. The SHAP values can be calculated for any tree-based model, while other methods use linear regression or logistic regression models as the surrogate models.

+2. SHAP connects LIME and Shapley values.
+This is very useful to better understand both methods.
+It also helps to unify the field of interpretable machine learning.

+3. SHAP has a fast implementation for tree-based models.
+I believe this was key to the popularity of SHAP, because the biggest barrier for adoption of Shapley values is the slow computation

+4. The fast computation makes it possible to compute the many Shapley values needed for the global model interpretations.
+The global interpretation methods include feature importance, feature dependence, interactions, clustering and summary plots.
+With SHAP, global interpretations are consistent with the local explanations, since the Shapley values are the "atomic unit" of the global interpretations.

-The second benefit is local interpretability — each observation gets its own set of SHAP values (see the individual SHAP value plot below).
+5. Local interpretability — each observation gets its own set of SHAP values.
 This greatly increases its transparency.
 We can explain why a case receives its prediction and the contributions of the predictors.
 Traditional variable importance algorithms only show the results across the entire population but not on each individual case.
 The local interpretability enables us to pinpoint and contrast the impacts of the factors.
-Third, the SHAP values can be calculated for any tree-based model, while other methods use linear regression or logistic regression models as the surrogate models.

-By using the the Shapley formula, SHAP will compute all above scenario and returning the average contribution. <br/>

-SHAP connects LIME and Shapley values.
-This is very useful to better understand both methods.
-It also helps to unify the field of interpretable machine learning.
+## Disadvantages of Using SHAP ##

+1. KernelSHAP is slow.
+This makes KernelSHAP impractical to use when you want to compute Shapley values for many instances.
+Also all global SHAP methods such as SHAP feature importance require computing Shapley values for a lot of instances.

+2. KernelSHAP ignores feature dependence.
+Most other permutation based interpretation methods have this problem.
+By replacing feature values with values from random instances, it is usually easier to randomly sample from the marginal distribution.
+However, if features are dependent, e.g. correlated, this leads to putting too much weight on unlikely data points.
+TreeSHAP solves this problem by explicitly modeling the conditional expected prediction.

+3. TreeSHAP can produce unintuitive feature attributions.
+While TreeSHAP solves the problem of extrapolating to unlikely data points, it introduces a new problem.
+TreeSHAP changes the value function by relying on the conditional expected prediction.
+With the change in the value function, features that have no influence on the prediction can get a TreeSHAP value different from zero.

+4. The disadvantages of Shapley values also apply to SHAP: Shapley values can be misinterpreted and access to data is needed to compute them for new data (except for TreeSHAP).